Search Engine Marketing for B2B Brands

 Conversion Tracking Beyond the Form Fill

-A form fill isn’t revenue.
-True B2B SEM success is measured in closed-won deals.
+B2B SEM success is measured in closed-won deals.
 By integrating your Google Ads account with your CRM, like Salesforce or HubSpot, we can track which keywords and ads generate leads that ultimately become paying customers.
 This allows us to attribute a specific dollar value, such as a $250,000 contract, back to the initial search query.
-Setting up this level of attribution can be complex, which is why a specialized approach to your B2B marketing analytics is essential.
+Setting up this level of attribution can be complex, which is why a specialized approach to your B2B marketing analytics is important.
 We also measure critical micro-conversions that signal buying intent, such as whitepaper downloads or webinar registrations, to paint a full picture of campaign performance.

 SEM vs. SEO: Balancing Immediate Gains with Long-Term Equity